Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 hidden: false
 ---

-# Getting started with the Agent Assist Workspace
+# Getting started with Agent Assist Workspace

 In this getting started guide, you will learn how to configure your Agent Assist Workspace.